Maintaining a healthy brain may seem difficult, but there is something very simple within our grasp that can contribute to this: food.

-“G” stands for greens (vegetables).
+“G” stands for greens.
 Group all the different types of green leafy vegetables together.
 The greener they are, the better, as they are rich in folic acid.

-“Y” stands for yogurt (Yogurt) dairy products, which contain riboflavin, which is vitamin B-2, and also contains vitamin B-12.
+“Y” stands for dairy yogurt, which contains riboflavin, which is vitamin B-2 and also contains vitamin B-12.
 Always choose plain yogurt.
 There are also non-dairy yogurts that contain these vitamins.

-“E” is the first egg letter in English (egg).
+“E” is the first letter of eggs in English (eggs).
 If you consume eggs, I always suggest buying them from hens without cages.
 They are very rich in vitamin B-7, which is biotin.

 The first “S” is for salmon.
 Many people know that salmon is rich in B vitamins, which include vitamin B-2 or riboflavin, vitamin B-3 or niacin, vitamin B-6 or pyridoxine, and vitamin B-12 or cobalamin.
 Everyone helps the brain.